Songdowon International Children's Camp, Wonsan

 - One of the main events of the camp is a cultural exchange between each nationality of students.
 Students will perform something that is culturally relevant from their country.

-In exchange, international students will also learn how to perform North Korean dances and songs. where each nationality of students performs something culturally relevant from their country.
-As part of the cultural exchange visiting students learn how to perform North Korean songs and dances.
+In exchange, international students will also learn how to perform North Korean dances and songs.

 - Cooking classes